cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/CFG/readme.md

 If not aligned, X | 0x1 is the bit offset value. ~~Isn't X | 0x1 always X?~~ (6 | 1 can be 7)

-4) In this case, X = 6.
+4) In this case, X = 6 since 0x00b01030 is aligned.

 Now using the pointer to CFGBitMap (calculated with the help of the first three bytes of the target address), we check the 6th bit.

 ![plot](./Images/ValueInCFGBitMap.PNG)

 If the sixth bit is 1, the indirect call target is a valid function address.
 Else, invalid and trigger exception!!!